 - Ground floor– The colossal hydraulic elevator machinery which has since been reinstated and computerized is still in use at present.
 But admission to this machinery is not allowed to the public.

-- 1st floor- There are various displays that let you help to discover the Tower's recent and past history, the technology and experience that it represents as well as the significant events that happened during its lifespan.
-Apart from them, there is a large circular gallery which leads you through a tour of the sites and monuments of Paris specified on the orientation panels.
+- 1st floor– There are various displays that let you help to discover the Tower’s recent and past history, the technology and experience that it represents as well as the significant events that happened during its lifespan.
+Apart from them, there is a large circular gallery that leads you through a tour of the sites and monuments of Paris specified on the orientation panels.

 - 2nd level– With its 360Â° panoramic view over Paris, this is the perfect place to make a pictorial study of the city.

-- Top level- There are two levels - one outdoor and the other indoor.
+- Top-level– There are two levels – one outdoor and the other indoor.
 The elevators take you up on this breathtaking ascent which provides magnificent glimpses of the astonishing bold architecture of the monument.
 The 180-meter climb ends with a spectacular view of Paris.

-- Le Jules Verne- The one-star Michelin restaurant of Le Jules Verne, located on the 2nd level, serves gourmet style delicacies and traditional French cuisine.
+- Le Jules Verne– The one-star Michelin restaurant of Le Jules Verne, located on the 2nd level, serves gourmet-style delicacies and traditional French cuisine.

 - Les Buffets– You will be served quality snacks and a wide selection of hot and cold beverages on the ground floor between the North and East pillars as well as on the 1st and 2nd floor of the tower.

-The souvenir shops, located at the pillar entrances and on the 1st and 2nd floors, offer various types of cultural and souvenir items like Eiffel Tower miniatures and key rings, picturesque post cards, medals as well as stationery, beautiful clothing, artistic tableware.
+The souvenir shops, located at the pillar entrances and on the 1st and 2nd floors, offer various types of cultural and souvenir items like Eiffel Tower miniatures and key rings, picturesque postcards, medals as well as stationery, beautiful clothing, artistic tableware.

 The city of Paris with its historic attractions, numerous art galleries, breathtaking sights, diverse culture and heritage, up-to-date fashion and appetizing cuisine, is one of the most romantic cities in the world.
 Hundreds of hotels in Paris offer comfortable lodging and convenient facilities and services to the tourists.
-You will find abundant hotels according to your taste, mood and budget near the Eiffel Tower as well.
+You will find abundant hotels according to your taste, mood, and budget near the Eiffel Tower as well.

 Some of the hotels located within proximity to the Eiffel Tower are Best Western Derby Alma, Derby Alma, Hotel Eiffel Rive Gauche, Hilton Paris, Mercure Par Suffren Eiffel 4, Relais Bosquet, Hotel Sezz.